georglind/georglind.github.com/source/_posts/2015-09-22-nonstandard-analysis.markdown

 ### The intermediate value theorem

-To contrast the standard epsilon-delta approach with the non-standard method we turn to the proof of the intermediate value theorem also known as Bolzanos theorem.
+In order to contrast the standard epsilon-delta approach with our novel non-standard method we turn to the proof of the intermediate value theorem (also known as Bolzanos theorem).
 If you want to, you can take a look at [the standard proof](https://en.wikipedia.org/wiki/Intermediate_value_theorem#Proof) before continuing.

 The theorem considers a continuous function $f$ on the interval $[a, b]$.
-It states that for any $d$ in between $f(a)$ and $f(b)$, there exists a $c \in [a,b]$ such that $f(c) = d$.
+It states that for any $d$ in between $f(a)$ and $f(b)$, there exists $c \in [a,b]$ such that $f(c) = d$.

 Without loss of generality we assume that $f(a) < f(b)$.
 Initially, we divide the interval $[a,b]$ into an integer, $N$, number of pieces of equal length, $\delta_N = (b-a)/N$.
 Consider now the first division point, $s_N$, where $f(s_N) > d$.
 Then logically $f(s_N - \Delta_N) \leq d$.

 Consider the division of the interval into a number of segments given by the unlimited hyperinteger, $M \in \*\mathbb{N}$.
 Due to the transfer principle there still exists a smallest division point, $s_M$, where $f(s_M) > d$.
 However, $\Delta_M$ is infinitesimal, and this shows that $s_M \simeq s_M - \Delta_M$.
 By continuity $f(s_M) \simeq f(s_M - \Delta_M) \simeq d$.
 So the real number we are looking for is actually $c = \mathrm{sh}(s_M)$.
 Q.E.D.

-This proof ends our computations with the hyperreals.
+This proof also ends this short section on the application of the hyperreals.
 As a side-note we introduced continuity on the hyperreals as $r \simeq s \Rightarrow f(r) \simeq f(s)$.
 If you are interested in a rigorous derivation, you can find it in the source material.

 <!-- ### Distributions